A Little About Us: Alex, Carl, Isla and Taran

 I have to make a private confession.
 I hate to just work out, I really do.
 It’s just so boring!
 I start with all good intentions and then within a few days, I find really great excuses not to do it.
-So I find other ways to keep a bit more healthy.
+So, I find other ways to keep healthy.
 I wanted to work a bit on the abdominal area, which, after two kids needs some upkeep – ladies with kids, you know how it is.
-So, I laid claim to my husband’s playstation4 (he is currently saving up for the playstation5 so he is a little less territorial about his toy) and bought the latest Let’s Dance so I could jump about in my living room with the curtains closed.
+So, I laid claim to my husband’s playstation4 (he is currently saving up for the playstation5, so he is a little less territorial about his toy) and bought the latest Let’s Dance.
+This way I could jump about in my living room – with the curtains closed, obviously!
 I have fun, nobody knows (until now) and I feel like I am doing my bit to keep fit – Go, me!

 My kids saw this and decided to join in.
-Let’s Dance has a bit specifically for the kids and it’s a bit easier for the rhythmically challenged like me so we now have family work out time.
-My husband does his “breathe in, breathe out” in another room or heads off outside for a run depending on the day while the kids and I prance about in the living room (I think the kids and I have way more fun!).
+Let’s Dance has a bit specifically for the kids and it’s a bit easier for the more rhythmically challenged (who? me?), so we now have family work out time.
+My husband does his “breathe in, breathe out” yoga in another room or heads off outside for a run depending on the day.
+The kids and I prance about in the living room (I think the kids and I have way more fun!).

-One of the dances is called Coco Loco from the movie Coco and the main character is made up like a skeleton for the Mexican holiday of “Day of the Dead”.
+One of the dances Isla likes is called Coco Loco from the movie Coco.
+The main character is made up like a skeleton for the Mexican holiday of “Day of the Dead”.
 This led to an Isla question of “Why, mummy?”.

 I said.
 “It’s because in certain countries around the world people who have died come back to visit for a few days and because the living people have missed them they want to make them feel welcome so they try to look the same.”